 How to get the most out of LogTen Pro's airport management features

 In LogTen Pro you can manage a database of airports.
-When you enter a From or To value for a flight it searches for a match in the places database (the Places tab).
+When you enter data in the From or To fields of a flight it searches for an existing entry in the Places tab.
 If it doesn't find one it will search the internal database of over 27,000 places worldwide; if it finds a match it will create a new entry in your places list and copy the data from the internal database.
-If the field is STILL not found it will simply create a new empty entry in your Places tab and set its identifier to whatever you entered in the "From" or "To" field.
+If the field is STILL not found it will simply create a new empty entry in your Places tab and set its identifier to whatever you entered in the From or To field.

-The "From" and "To" fields are much more than just a few characters, they link to a specific place that allows LogTen Pro to do things like calculate the distance of your flights, instantly change how your "From" and "To" fields are displayed (in the Preferences you can select from Identifier, ICAO, IATA, or Name), as well as setting up a reverse relationship to every flight that uses that location so that you can look at a particular place and instantly see how many arriving and departing flights you have.
+The From and To fields are much more than just a few characters, they link to a specific place that allows LogTen Pro to do things like calculating the distance of your flights, instantly change how your From and To fields are displayed (in the Preferences you can select from Identifier, ICAO, IATA, or Name), as well as setting up a reverse relationship to every flight that uses that location so that you can look at a particular place and instantly see how many arriving and departing flights you have.

 From and To places should always be a single identifier.
-Route information should be entered in the "Route" field.
+Route information or Intermediate Airports should be entered in the Route field.

 Many pilots like to record a day's flying as a single entry, and it is not uncommon to see a sequence of sectors in the From or To field.
 For example on a flight from Denver International Airport to Seattle's SeaTac Airport via Los Angeles International and Phoenix Sky Harbour you might see something like this in the From field: KDEN-KPHX-KLAX and then KSEA in the To field.
 As you may have already guessed from the first paragraph, this will result in a new airport being created in your list with the ICAO ID of KDEN-KPHX-KLAX: this is not ultimately helpful, since the next time you go to enter a flight to KPHX, you'll get KDEN-KPHX-KLAX auto entered because it found a match!